tgirke/GEN242/content/en/tutorials/github/github.md

 ## Using GitHub from RStudio

+Note: one can also set up SSH Keys from RStudio.
+How to do this is explained [here](https://happygitwithr.com/ssh-keys).

 + After installing Git (see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)), set path to Git executable in Rstudio:
 	+ Tools `>` Global Options `>` Git/SVN